 Ross.
-Your son, my lord, hath paid a soldier's debt.
+Your son, my lord, has paid a soldier's debt.

 He only lived but till he was a man --

 The which no sooner had his prowess confirmed,

 In the unshrinking station where he fought,

 But like a man he died.

-Siward.
+Seyward.
 Then he is dead?

 Ross.
+Ay, and brought off the field.
 Your cause of sorrow

 Must not be measured by his worth, for then

 It hath no end.

-Siward.
+Seyward.
 Had he his hurts before?